tytydraco/yessleep/out/My_Organs_Are_Itchy.md

 After they assessed me and the ultrasound, they put me to sleep.

 I woke up in a hospital bed.
-Still groggy from the anesthesia, looking around for a doctor while I tried to recall my memories.
+Still groggy from the anesthesia, I looked around for a doctor while I tried to recall my memories.

 That’s right.
 They had operated on me while I was asleep.